 Great copy is pure magic.
 It’s the easiest way to emotionally engage people.
 It really captivates your audience, and you don’t need a large advertising budget or fancy writing techniques to pull it off.
 All you need is an understanding of your raving fans (from the personas step) and the ability to convey empathy to that audience.

 Good design is not always the one that looks the prettiest.
-What’s more important than form is function; you want design that works.
+What’s more important than form is function; you want a design that works.
 You want your design to be user-friendly, accessible, and engaging.
 Great design prioritizes user experience, fits into your larger brand design, and, yes, it also looks nice.

-Don't forget to Optimize.
+Don't Forget To Optimize.

 As I talked about with the car analogy, digital strategy is never a “set it and forget it” deal.

 You need constant tuning and upkeep if you want to be able to keep your car in working condition.